bdanubius/bdanubius.github.io/_pages/Fellowships.md

 In some cases you may be asked for additional essays covering points (2) and (3).
 However, the total number of pages over all essays was usually consistent between applications, so I would just split the main 3-page essay into two or three shorter ones, where necessary.

-I found using a “layered hourglass” structure helpful: in which I had an introduction that utilized my research experiences to transition from the broad questions of the field to the specific questions I hoped to address.
+I used a “layered hourglass” structure: I had an introduction that utilized my research experiences to transition from the broad questions of the field to the specific problems I hoped to address.
 I then proposed 2-3 research aims, each beginning with broader motivations, narrowing to specific methods, and ending with potential impacts.
 I concluded with a summary of “softer” qualifications like teaching and mentorship, my long-term vision, and how these align with the program’s goals.
 Throughout, I used boldface (1-2 sentences per paragraph) to emphasize the takeaways, allowing my message to come through even with a skim read.

 Here’s a breakdown of each part of the Research Statement and how I approached them:

-#### Introduction
+<ins>Introduction</ins>

 I began my introduction with a broad paragraph outlining the research problem.
-In my case, this was neurodevelopment, and I described why the topic is exciting generally, what the gaps are, and why current technologies, datasets, and concepts make this a tractable question.
+In my case, this was neurodevelopment, and I described why the topic is exciting generally, what the gaps are, and why current technologies, datasets, and concepts make this a timely and tractable question.

-Next, I described my research experience related to the question.
+Next, I described my research experience related to the problem.
 When I had 3 pages, or a separate essay for this, I would describe each of my PhD projects in detail, painting a picture of how they built upon each other and led me to my current research interests.
-For shorter essays, I condensed this down to a single paragraph which still built narrative.
-Throughout, I looked to highlight research independence, the diversity of my research toolkit, and the expertise I would bring to the institute and outlined problems.
+For shorter essays, I condensed this down to a single paragraph which still highlighted research independence, the diversity of my research toolkit, and the expertise I would bring to the institute and outlined problems.

 In the final paragraph of the introduction I transitioned to my specific research goals, connecting my high-level interests to the aims I was proposing.